 Universal Design Features in Treplus Communities

 - Single-floor, ranch-style living; no steps within the home – including no-step walk in showers (tubs in the 2nd bath)

 - Surfaces that are stable, firm, and slip resistant (wood look flooring and tile)

-- Bright and appropriate lighting, particularly task lighting
+- Bright and appropriate lighting, particularly natural and task lighting

 - Light switches and electrical outlets at heights that are more accessible.